jburz2001/jburz2001.github.io/_posts/2025-11-14-latent-manifolds-from-the-taylor-series-expansion.md

 ---
 layout: post
-title: Polynomial Manifolds for Dimensionality Reduction
+title: Latent Manifolds From the Taylor Series Expansion (IN PROGRESS)
 date: 2025-11-14 10:14:00-0400
-description: Derivation of polynomial manifolds / spectral submanifolds from the Taylor series expansion, with additional discourse on properties of the corresponding encoders and decoders.
+description: TODO figures, simpler wording, less mathematically overwhelming, proofreading # Derivation of polynomial manifolds / spectral submanifolds from the Taylor series expansion, with additional discourse on properties of the corresponding encoders and decoders.
 tags: ML optimization dimensionality-reduction
 categories: numerical-methods
 giscus_comments: false